 Farm business planning

 Defining and reviewing personal and business goals is essential in planning for the future.
-Often farmers have an idea of how they want their business to develop but may lack necessary management and planning skills.
+Often farmers and growers have an idea of how they want their business to develop but may lack necessary management and planning skills.

 For desired changes to occur, it is vital to plan effectively.
 A business plan puts your new objectives in place and sets an achievable timetable to work to; and, with regular reviews, can help you cope with unforeseen problems and make necessary adjustments.